TMEP 804.04: Persons Authorized to Sign Verification or Declaration

 804.04 Persons Authorized to Sign Verification or Declaration

 - (i) A person with legal authority to bind the owner (e.g., a corporate officer or general partner of a partnership);

-(2) a person with firsthand knowledge of the facts and actual or implied authority to act on behalf of the applicant; or
+- (ii) A person with firsthand knowledge of the facts and actual or implied authority to act on behalf of the owner; or

-(3) an attorney as defined in §10.1(c) of this chapter who has an actual or implied written or verbal power of attorney or an implied power of attorney from the owner.
+- (iii) An attorney as defined in §11.1 of this chapter who has an actual written or verbal power of attorney or an implied power of attorney from the owner.

 The USPTO presumes that the verification or declaration is properly signed.
-Thus, the USPTO does not question the authority of the person who signs a verification, unless there is an inconsistency in the record as to the signatory’s authority to sign.
-In view of the broad definition of a "person properly authorized to sign on behalf of an applicant" in 37 C.F.R.
-2.33(a), the fact that an application is signed by someone whose title refers to a different entity is not considered an inconsistency that warrants an inquiry as to whether the verification was properly signed.
+Thus, the USPTO does not question the authority of the person who signs a verification unless the record or other evidence calls into question the signatory’s authority to sign.
+In view of the broad definition of a "person properly authorized to sign on behalf of the [applicant]" in 37 C.F.R. §2.193(e)(1), the fact that an application is signed by someone whose title refers to a different entity is not considered an inconsistency that warrants an inquiry as to whether the verification was properly signed.

-Example: If an application is filed by "ABC Company, Inc.," and the verification is signed by an officer of "XYZ Company, Inc.," the Office will presume that XYZ Company, Inc. is a related company and that the signatory is properly authorized to sign on behalf of ABC Company, Inc. The Office will not ask the applicant to explain how the person has authority to sign.
+Example: If an application is filed by "ABC Company, Inc.," and the verification is signed by an officer of "XYZ Company, Inc.," the USPTO will presume that XYZ Company, Inc. is a related company and that the signatory is properly authorized to sign on behalf of ABC Company, Inc.

-If the person signing the verification is identified as a different person than the individual named as the applicant, or as representing a different legal entity than the juristic applicant, the Office will not question whether the proper party is listed as the applicant.
+If the person signing the verification is identified as a different person than the individual named as the applicant, or as representing a different legal entity than the juristic applicant, the USPTO generally will not question whether the proper party is listed as the applicant.

-Example: If the applicant is Mary Smith, an individual citizen of the U.S., and the application is signed by John Smith, the Office will not question whether the proper party is listed as applicant.
+Example: If the applicant is identified as Mary Smith, an individual citizen of the U.S., and the application is signed by John Smith, the USPTO will not question whether the proper party is listed as applicant.

-Example: If the applicant is John Smith, an individual citizen of the U.S., and the application is signed by John Smith, President, XYZ, Inc., the Office will not question whether the proper party is listed as applicant.
+Example: If the applicant is John Smith, an individual citizen of the U.S., and the application is signed by John Smith, President, XYZ, Inc., the USPTO will not question whether the proper party is listed as applicant.

-If an attorney signs a verification on behalf of an applicant, the Office will not require a power of attorney or other documentation stating that the attorney is authorized to sign.
+If a qualified practitioner signs a verification on behalf of an applicant, the USPTO will not require a power of attorney or other documentation stating that the practitioner is authorized to sign.

 This policy applies to both individual applicants and juristic applicants.

-The broad definition of a "person properly authorized to sign on behalf of an applicant" in 37 C.F.R.
-2.33(a) applies only to verifications of facts by the applicant and designations of domestic representatives.
-It does not apply to powers of attorney, revocations of powers of attorney, responses to Office actions, requests for express abandonment, or changes to the correspondence address.
+The broad definition of a "person properly authorized to sign on behalf of the [applicant]" in 37 C.F.R. §2.193(e)(1) applies only to a verified statement of facts by the applicant.
+It does notapply to powers of attorney, revocations of powers of attorney, responses to Office actions, requests for express abandonment, or changes to the correspondence address.
 37 C.F.R. §§2.193(e)(2), (e)(3), (e)(9).